 The time investment needed to complete 12 league drafts can seem daunting.
-To help mitigate this all leagues that have a roster size of 20 or more players will be completed as slow, email drafts and the remaining live drafts will be broken up into two days.
+To help mitigate this, all league that have a roster size of 20 or more players will be completed as slow, email drafts and the remaining live drafts will be broken up into two days.

 Starting at the kick-off of Preseason Week 1 the timer will be reduced to 4 hours per pick.